bhaveshk90/Content-Security-Policy-CSP-Bypass-Techniques/README.md

 plugin-types: It defineslimits the kinds of mime types a page may invoke.

-**upgrade-insecure-requests**: This directive instructs browsers to rewrite URL schemes, changing HTTP to HTTPS.
+upgrade-insecure-requests: This directive instructs browsers to rewrite URL schemes, changing HTTP to HTTPS.
 This directive can be useful for websites with large numbers of old URL's that need to be rewritten.

 sandbox: sandbox directive enables a sandbox for the requested resource similar to the <iframe> sandbox attribute.
 It applies restrictions to a page's actions including preventing popups, preventing the execution of plugins and scripts, and enforcing a same-origin policy.
 Sources: Sources are nothing but the defined directives values.